Human Services A.A.S.

 The University of Alaska Anchorage’s accredited A.A.S. degree program follows the

-National Organization for Human Services Standards for Ethical Behavior.
+National Organization for Human Services’ ethical standards for human services professionals.

-Along with technical job skills, such as counseling, assessing human service needs and developing care plans, you will develop valuable soft skills, such as interpersonal communication, active listening, time management, patience, understanding and caring.
-Courses in related disciplines, such as counseling psychology, anthropology and education, prepare you to collaborate with other social services professionals such as social workers and psychologists.
+Along with technical job skills, such as counseling, assessing human service needs and developing care plans, you will develop valuable soft skills related to interpersonal communication, active listening, time management, ethical integrity and conflict management.
+Courses in related disciplines, such as counseling, psychology, case management and social education, prepare you to collaborate with other professionals such as social workers and therapists.

 Top classes for human services majors